 One source of confusion we often see is people mixing up different species of Physalis fruit, since the plants sometimes have the same common name depending on where you live.

-1. Strawberry ground cherry or just “ground cherry” (Physalis pruinosa)
+1. Strawberry ground cherry, ground cherry, or husk cherry (Physalis pruinosa)

 - plant dimensions: 2′ H x 3′ W

 - production: 2-5 pounds of fruit per plant

 - growing conditions: ground cherries tolerate poor soil and neglect much better than other summer garden plants, but will produce best with full sun, rich soil, and irrigation.

 2. Incan golden berry or Cape gooseberry (Physalis peruviana)

 Sometimes also called ground cherries, we call Physalis peruviana by the common names ‘Incan Golden Berries’ or ‘Cape gooseberries’.
 This plant is believed to be native to South America (modern day Peru), perhaps the result of breeding work by the Incans.